GMLC-TDC/HELICS/docs/apps/Recorder.md

 ### output
-Recorders capture files in a format the Player can read see [Player](Player)
+Recorders capture files in a format the Player can read see [Player](Player) the `--verbose` option will also print the values to the screen.

 ## Map file output
 the recorder can generate a live file that can be used in process to see the progress of the Federation